 Beginning October 15, 2020, Hawai‘i’s pre-travel testing program gives travelers the option of receiving an exemption from the 14-day travel quarantine upon arrival.
 This is a key measure for revitalizing Hawai‘i’s travel economy, while limiting entry of active COVID-19 infections.

 Key components of the pre-travel testing program include:

-- All travelers must provide proof of a negative result from a COVID-19 nucleic acid amplification test (NAAT) taken no more than 72 hours in advance of travel.
+- All travelers must provide proof of a negative result from a COVID-19 nucleic acid amplification test (NAAT) taken within 72 hours from the final leg of departure.

 - All travelers are required to have their temperature checked and complete the mandatory State of Hawaiʻi Travel and Health Form